bpcreech/blog/content/post/python-nodejs-eval.md

 `http-eval` could be used to provide JavaScript evaluation to other languages (or just to the shell, as an awkward REPL).
-But we're going to call it from Python; see below.
+But we're going to call it from Python...

 ## Part B: bundling and launching NodeJS via `nodejs-bin`

 This, thankfully, [already exists](https://pypi.org/project/nodejs-bin/), thanks to Sam Willis!

-In summary: `nodejs-bin` is a Python PyPI package which bundles NodeJS, so Python programmers don't have to figure out how to install it, and Python packages can just depend on it using Python-language dependency systems, and take NodeJS for granted. `nodejs-bin` has a helper to launch NodeJS (in our case, we want `npx`, to just run a script).
+In summary: [`nodejs-bin`](https://pypi.org/project/nodejs-bin/) is a Python PyPI package which bundles NodeJS, so Python programmers don't have to figure out how to install it, and Python packages can just depend on it using Python-language dependency systems, and take NodeJS for granted. `nodejs-bin` has a helper to launch NodeJS.
+In our case, we want `npx`, to just run a script...

 ## Bringing it together: `nodejs-eval`

 Now we have the parts we need to build a simple Python module which:

-- Launches a NodeJS sidecar (specifically `npx`),
+- Launches a NodeJS sidecar (specifically `npx`, from `nodejs-bin`),
-- Which launches a JavaScript evaluation server on a Unix domain socket, and
+- Which launches a JavaScript evaluation server on a Unix domain socket (`http-eval`), and
 - Exposes helpers to send arbitrary JS to that server, and then decode and return the results.
+This is the `nodejs-eval` Python module.

 I coded this up using [`hatch`](https://github.com/pypa/hatch), [`aiohttp`](https://docs.aiohttp.org/en/stable/),